-If another driver was texting or talking to someone on the phone and caused an accident, you should contact DeMayo Law Offices, LLP.
+If another driver was texting or talking to someone on the phone and caused an accident, you should contact DeMayo Law Offices.
 We might be able to represent you in your case and pursue the compensation you need for the injuries you suffered.

 Driver distractions are everywhere.
 Sometimes, it’s hard for people to focus when they’re on the road.
 Many have long commutes and think they need to multitask to get things done.
 Others believe checking their text messages isn’t a dangerous behavior.
 Unfortunately, texting or talking redirects a driver’s focus and attention from the task of driving to something else.
 Their brain can’t register what’s happening in front of them, preventing them from reacting quickly and appropriately.